Is Asamoah Gyan Africa’s most overrated modern great? | Goal.com

 However, even though his international career overshadows his club career in terms of Gyan’s legacy, that too leaves a lot to be desired.

-As we approach the 10-year anniversary of Ghana’s run to the World Cup quarter-final, that year has begun to look like a false dawn for its key protagonist Gyan.
+As we approach the 10-year anniversary of Ghana’s run to the World Cup quarter-final, it's proved to be a false dawn for its key protagonist Gyan.

 He received Ballon d’Or votes that year, he finished second—behind Eto’o—in the African Footballer of the Year voting, but does he truly deserve to be considered among African football’s modern greats?